Anti-concentration applied to roots of randomized derivatives of polynomials: Introduction

-In this paper, we study the relation between the distribution of zeros of random polynomials and the distribution of zeros of its \emph{randomized derivatives} with more general setting for initial random points $(Z^{(n)}_k)_{1 \leq k \leq n}$.
-We show that, for $k=o(\frac{n}{\log n})$ (significantly larger than what it obtained in the work of Michelen and the third author \cite{michelen2022zeros}), the empirical measures corresponding the random polynomial and its $k-$th \emph{randomized derivatives} converge to the same limiting measure.
+Our main result is the following: we show that, for $k=o(\frac{n}{\log n})$ (significantly larger than what it obtained in the work of Michelen and the third author \cite{michelen2022zeros}), the empirical measures corresponding the random polynomial and its $k-$th \emph{randomized derivatives} converge to the same limiting measure.
 The main ingredient is using anti-concentration properties obtained through the randomness involved in the \emph{randomized derivatives}.
-Notice that for $\beta = 1$ or $\beta =2 $, the zeros of the randomized derivative correspond to the eigenvalues of the $(n-1) \times (n-1)$ top-left minor of the matrix $UDU^{-1}$, $D$ being diagonal with diagonal entries $(Z^{(n)}_k)_{1 \leq k \leq n}$, $U$ being independent, Haar-distributed on the orthogonal group $O(n)$ (for $\beta =1$) or the unitary group $U(n)$ (for $\beta = 2$): see Remark \ref{rmk:e-value_minors} below for more detail.
-In the present article, we prove the following result for the first order randomized derivative:
+In the present article, we prove that in the case where $\mu_n$ almost surely tends to $\mu$ when $n \rightarrow \infty$, the empirical measure of the complex zeros of the \emph{randomized derivative} $Q_n$ also converges almost surely to $\mu$ when $n$ tends to infinity.
+Furthermore, for $k = o(n / \log n)$, we obtain that the zeros of the $k-$th \emph{randomized derivative} of $P_n$ converge to the limiting measure $\mu$ in the same sense.
+We also derive the same conclusion for a variant of the randomized derivative related to the unit circle.